- 1 fully cooked bone-in ham (8 to 10 pounds)

 - Preheat oven to 325°.
-Place ham on a rack in a shallow roasting pan.
-Score the surface of the ham, making diamond shapes 1/2 in. deep.
+Place ham on a rack in a roasting pan.
+Using a sharp knife, score surface of ham with 1/2-in.-deep cuts in a diamond pattern.
 Bake, uncovered, 1-1/2 hours.

-- Meanwhile, in a small saucepan, combine ginger ale, brown sugar, honey and vinegar.
-Bring to a boil; cook until glaze is reduced by half, about 15 minutes.
-Reduce heat.
-Stir in remaining ingredients; cook 5 minutes.
-Remove from the heat.
-Set aside 1 cup for sauce.
+- Meanwhile, for glaze, in a small saucepan, mix brown sugar, honey, vinegar and ginger ale.
+Bring to a boil; cook until mixture is reduced by half, about 15 minutes.
+Stir in remaining ingredients.
+Reduce heat; simmer, uncovered, 5 minutes.
+Remove from heat.
+Reserve 1 cup mixture for sauce; keep warm.

-- Baste ham with some of the remaining glaze.
-Bake 30 minutes longer or until a thermometer reads 140°, basting twice with additional glaze.
-Let stand 10 minutes before slicing.
+- Brush ham with some of the remaining glaze.
+Bake, uncovered, until a thermometer reads 140°, about 30 minutes, brushing twice with additional glaze.
 Serve with reserved sauce.
 Yield: 16 servings.